opendatahub-io/architecture-decision-records/architecture-decision-records/operator/ODH-ADR-Operator-0002-operator-scope.md

 - DSCInitialization
 - DataScienceCluster
+- FeatureTracker

 The operator (optionally) requires and/or manages the following dependent operators, among others:

 - KServe
 - ModelMesh
+- Data Science Pipeline Operator
 - Ray
-- Codeflare
+- Codeflare Operator
-- ServiceMesh
-- Serverless
+- Kueue
-- NFD
+- Training Operator
-- NVIDIA GPU
+- TrustyAI Operator
-- openshift-pipelines
+- Model Registry Operator

 In order to properly manage these resources, the operator requires access and permissions across namespaces.
 In particular, the operator creates and/or manages the following namespace (the namespace name can be changed via configuration):

 - opendatahub
+- odh-model-regiestires

 The operator also leverages the platform’s [Owner References](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) capability that ensures all dependent resources are owned by the operator and their life cycles are tracked and managed cleanly.
 Kubernetes however restricts the use of owner references in a way that only cluster scoped resources can own other cluster scoped resources, leading to the requirement of the operator being cluster scoped.